fitrijamsari/ai-agent-animation-generator/README.md

 ### 2. Scene Description Generation:

 Agent: Scriptwriter
 Task: Generate the overall scene description based on the given person.
 Due to policy restriction for OpenAI, Dalle 3 can not generate images of well known people and any trademarking or branding element.
 Therefore, I include in the prompt to change the name of given famous person with any fictional name.
+Here I assign for the agent to scrape data from web for the actual data.
+If remove, the agent will use all the knowledge of the OPENAI model.

 ### 3. Script Generation: